 Both VC 23152(a) and VC 23152(b) each carry the same penalties, and they vary depending on whether this is your first offense, or you have received previous DUI’s within the last 10 years of your arrest.

-First Offense DUI: If convicted of a first offense DUI, the penalty may include anywhere between 48 hours to 6 months in jail, a fine between $390 to $1,000 plus penalty assessments*, and an alcohol course ranging from 3 months to 9 months in length.
-The Court also has the power to impound your car, require an IID (Ignition Interlock Device), and take other additional action.
+If convicted of a first offense DUI, the penalty may include anywhere between 48 hours to 6 months in jail, a fine between $390 to $1,000 plus penalty assessments*, probation period between 3 – 5 years, and an alcohol course ranging from 3 months to 9 months in length.
+The Court also has the power to impound your car, require an IID (Ignition Interlock Device), enforce community labor or community service, attendance at AA meetings, and take other additional action.

-Second Offense DUI: If convicted of a second offense DUI, the penalty may include anywhere between 96 hours to 1 year in jail, a fine between $390 to $1,000 plus penalty assessments*, and an 18 month alcohol program.
-The Court also has the power to impound your car, require an IID (Ignition Interlock Device), and take other additional action.
+If convicted of a second offense DUI, the penalty may include anywhere between 96 hours to 1 year in jail, a fine between $390 to $1,000 plus penalty assessments*, probation between 3 – 5 years, and an 18 month alcohol program.
+The Court also has the power to impound your car, enforce community labor or community service, attendance at AA meetings, require an IID (Ignition Interlock Device), and take other additional action.

 It is important to hire an attorney that you feel confident will defend you vigorously in Court.
 I know how to get DUI charges dismissed and have done so time and time again.
 In cases where that is not feasible, I know how to get favorable results even when pleading to DUI.
 I know the importance of your freedom and how jail time can affect your job, among other things, and I will fight on your behalf.
 I also know how this recession has affected people financially.
 If the Court is imposing a fine, I will keep it to a minimum.
 Additionally, I will fight to get an extended amount of time to pay that fine, or get alternatives to reduce the fine substantially.